 If you’re thinking about moving to England from the US here’s what you need to know.

-There’s two types of legal resident status for American citizens who want to live in the UK.
+The two types of legal resident status for American citizens who want to live in the UK are:

 - As a temporary resident